vmware-archive/nsxraml/documentation/introduction.md

 parameters, request bodies, and response bodies.
 You can find vCenter object IDs via the vCenter Managed Object Browser.

-### Find Datacenter ID
+### Find Datacenter MOID

 1. In a web browser, enter the vCenter Managed Object Browser URL:
    `http://vCenter-IP-Address/mob`.
 2. Click **content**.
-3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column. e.g. *group-d1*.
+3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column.
+For example, *group-d1*.
-4. Find the **childEntity** in the Name column, and the corresponding Value column entry is the datacenter MOID. e.g. *datacenter-21*.
+4. Find the **childEntity** in the Name column, and the corresponding Value column entry is the datacenter MOID.
+For example, *datacenter-21*.

-### Find Host ID
+### Find Host MOID

 1. In a web browser, enter the vCenter Managed Object Browser URL:
    `http://vCenter-IP-Address/mob`.
 2. Click **content**.
-3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column. e.g. *group-d1*.
+3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column.
+For example, *group-d1*.
-4. Find **childEntity** in the Name column, and click the corresponding link in the Value column. e.g. *datacenter-21*.
+4. Find **childEntity** in the Name column, and click the corresponding link in the Value column.
+For example, *datacenter-21*.
-4. Find **hostFolder** in the Name column, and click the corresponding link in the Value column. e.g. *group-h23*.
+4. Find **hostFolder** in the Name column, and click the corresponding link in the Value column.
+For example, *group-h23*.
 4. Find **childEntity** in the Name column.
 The corresponding Value column contains links to host clusters.
-Click the appropriate host cluster link. e.g. *domain-c33*.
+Click the appropriate host cluster link.
+   For example, *domain-c33*.
 4. Find *host* in the Name column.
-The corresponding Value column lists the hosts in that cluster by vCenter MOID and hostname. e.g.
+The corresponding Value column lists the hosts in that cluster by vCenter MOID and hostname.
+For example, *host-32 (esx-02a.corp.local)*.
-   *host-32 (esx-02a.corp.local)*.

-### Find Portgroup ID
+### Find Portgroup MOID

 1. In a web browser, enter the vCenter Managed Object Browser URL:
    `http://vCenter-IP-Address/mob`.
 2. Click **content**.
-3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column. e.g. *group-d1*.
+3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column.
+For example, *group-d1*.
-4. Find **childEntity** in the Name column, and click the corresponding link in the Value column. e.g. *datacenter-21*.
+4. Find **childEntity** in the Name column, and click the corresponding link in the Value column.
+For example, *datacenter-21*.
-4. Find **hostFolder** in the Name column, and click the corresponding link in the Value column. e.g. *group-h23*.
+4. Find **hostFolder** in the Name column, and click the corresponding link in the Value column.
+For example, *group-h23*.
 4. Find **childEntity** in the Name column.
 The corresponding Value column contains links to host clusters.
-Click the appropriate host cluster link. e.g. *domain-c33*.
+Click the appropriate host cluster link.
+   For example, *domain-c33*.
 4. Find **host** in the Name column.
 The corresponding Value column lists the hosts in that cluster by vCenter MOID and hostname.
-Click the appropriate host link, e.g. host-32.
+Click the appropriate host link, For example, host-32.
 5. Find **network** in the Name column.
-The corresponding Value column lists the port groups on that host, e.g. *dvportgroup-388*.
+The corresponding Value column lists the port groups on that host, For example, *dvportgroup-388*.

-### Find VMID
+### Find VM MOID or VM Instance UUID

 1. In a web browser, enter the vCenter Managed Object Browser URL:
    `http://vCenter-IP-Address/mob`.
 2. Click **content**.
-3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column. e.g. *group-d1*.
+3. Find **rootFolder** in the Name column, and click the corresponding link in the Value column.
+For example, *group-d1*.
-4. Find **childEntity** in the Name column, and click the corresponding link in the Value column. e.g. *datacenter-21*.
+4. Find **childEntity** in the Name column, and click the corresponding link in the Value column.
+For example, *datacenter-21*.
-4. Find **hostFolder** in the Name column, and click the corresponding link in the Value column. e.g. *group-h23*.
+4. Find **hostFolder** in the Name column, and click the corresponding link in the Value column.
+For example, *group-h23*.
 4. Find **childEntity** in the Name column.
 The corresponding Value column contains links to host clusters.
-Click the appropriate host cluster link. e.g. *domain-c33*.
+Click the appropriate host cluster link.
+   For example, *domain-c33*.
 4. Find **host** in the Name column.
 The corresponding Value column lists the hosts in that cluster by vCenter MOID and hostname.
-Click the appropriate host link, e.g. host-32.
+Click the appropriate host link, For example, host-32.
 5. Find **vm** in the Name column.
-The corresponding Value column lists the virtual machines by vCenter MOID and hostname. e.g. *vm-216 (web-01a)*.
+The corresponding Value column lists the virtual machines by vCenter MOID and hostname.
+For example, *vm-216 (web-01a)*.
+6. To find the instance UUID of a VM, click the VM MOID link located in the previous step.
+Click the config link in the Value column.
+6. Find **instanceUuid** in the Name column.
+The corresponding Value column lists the VM instance UUID.
+For example, *502e71fa-1a00-759b-e40f-ce778e915f16*.